 A frameshift mutation occurs when there any insertion or deletion of more than one base pairs in the DNA and thus affects the nucleotide sequence and thus changes the amino acids too.

-Insertion Mutation: This type of mutation occurs when there is an insertion or addition of extra base pair to the nucleotide sequence.
+Insertion Mutation: This type of mutation occurs when there is an insertion or addition of an extra base pair to the nucleotide sequence.

 Deletion Mutation: This type is opposite to the insertion one, where the base pair gets deleted from the sequence which results in changes in the protein products.